-I absolutely love this honey soy chicken meal prep as a lean protein lunch.
-My version uses chicken breast bites for affordability, and the sticky glaze is on par with the Woolies honey soy chicken wings - but because it's served as a rice bowl, there's no sticky fingers!
+I sometimes get these intense cravings for them so I've made a meal prep friendly version that uses chicken breast bites for affordability, and the sticky glaze is on par with the Woolies honey soy chicken wings - but because it's served as a rice bowl, there's no sticky fingers!

 Jump to: